Tapas Walking Tour of Barcelona City Centre

 In general, the service in the tapas bars was good.
 However, the experiences as a whole were not as authentic as at some of the other places that we visited on the tour.
 Both tapas bars visited were chain bars, where, due to the time of day, we were the only people in the restaurant.

-Who is the Tapas Walking Tour Suitable for?
+Who is the tapas Tour suitable for?

 The Tapas Walking Tour lasts for approximately 2.5 hours.
 At least half of this time is spent walking and at least two thirds of it is spent standing.
 The tour covers approximately 1.5 kilometres of Barcelona.
 For this reason it may not suit elderly people who are not used to walking or families with young children.